 David L. Steward is the founder and Chairman of World Wide Technology Holding Inc, one of the largest African-American owned business in the United States.
 WWT provides digital strategy, technology, and supply chain solutions to large corporations around the world, and made part of their focus on developing STEM skills needed to compete in the modern workforce, particularly among minority-communities.
 On Feb 7-9 of this year, WWT announced that 9 of its technologists and engineers were named as “Modern-Day Technology Leaders” and awarded during the 33rd annual BEYA Global Competitiveness Conference, which helps illustrate their commitment to diversity.
 As Ann W. Marr, WWT’s Vice President Global Human Resources states, “A diverse and inclusive STEM-based workforce is what is needed to drive innovation and bring leading edge technology to both the public and private sector.”

 These are just a few of the minority-owned businesses that are succeeding in no small part due to their understanding of the importance of technology and data.
-Lineate has created a program called Made of Hope, which offers discounts to minority- and women-owned businesses hoping to better utilize their data.
-To learn more, reach out to us on our contact us page.
-Happy Black History Month!
+Lineate has created a program called Technique, which provides minority- and women-owned businesses with access to cross-channel marketing software, discounted development services, and so much more.
+To learn more, visit the Technique page today.